ArnavDalal/gamebox/README.md

-# gamebox
+# Gamebox
-A gaming website prototype
+A gaming website prototype - currently Desktop only